cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 ~~~~~~~~~~~~~~~~~

 Once the FW initialization is performed and during the process of PWM generation, if the FW wants to update certain configuration or re initialize the registers to generate a different kind of PWM. it can be done by the below steps.
-- START bitfield in the REG_TIM[0-3]_CMD is set to '0'.
-- STOP bitfield in the REG_TIM[0-3]_CMD is set to '1' then all the timer and its sub modules are made to inactive state.

 - UPDATE bitfield in the REG_TIM[0-3]_CMD is set to '1'.
 - The PWM output will be holding the previous value and T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER will be holding the COUNT_START value.
 - All the latest register configurations will be parsed to the model and Once the Timer is started, it will generate a PWM output based according to these configurations.